-Today's Big Move: Short Covering And Desperate Buying Of Overpriced Stocks
+Today's Big Move: Short-Covering And Desperate Buying Of Overpriced Stocks

-Thesis: Today's' big move in the indexes (NYSEARCA:SPY) on low volume is indicative of a short covering rally as fear and the VIX have evaporated.
-Today's big winners: MCD and CAT- the typical no growth/ huge premium names in this market buyers were desperate to own again.
+Thesis: Today's big move in the indexes (SPY) on low volume is indicative of a short-covering rally as fear and the VIX have evaporated.
+Today's big winners: McDonald's (NYSE:MCD) and Caterpillar (NYSE:CAT) - the typical no-growth/huge-premium names in this market buyers were desperate to own again.

-Market View:
+Market View

 As I have stated in my articles on the overall market, it is still a bull market until proven otherwise.
 The last two days simply confirm this sentiment.